BUA1996/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-s directory contains solutions for more linked list task.
+This directory contains solutions for more linked list task.